 Before everything started in complete darkness, everyone had to enter through the tunnel of love.
-So, no wonder that this year’s gathering of the House of Beautiful Business was summoned with “Concrete Love”.
+So, no wonder that this year’s gathering of the House of Beautiful Business had the title “Concrete Love”.
 A festival with more than 350 business leaders, thinkers, artists, and romantics longing for physicality after 2 years of pandemic void.

 Starting with Karel´ s highlights: